codefellows-seattle-javascript-401n6/33-budget-tracker-middleware/lab-rafael/README.md

 * Displays the `name` and `price` of the component
 * Displays an ExpenseForm that enables the user to update the expense in the app state

+##### Form Validation Middleware
+* Title and number fields for category should not be empty
+* Title and price fields for expense should not be empty

 ## Technologies

 - Nodejs